 Students are required to attend at least 80% of the scheduled class meetings to be eligible to take the final examination, unless an acceptable reason is given and approved by the faculty in charge of the course.
 If a student misses a final examination due to an unforeseen circumstance, a make-up examination may be arranged, subject to the prepayment of make-up examination fee.

 Absence may be excused for childbirth, documented illness, injury, death in the family, or other emergency situations.
-Students should call the Registrar as soon as possible on the first day of absence and give an estimate of the duration of the absence.
+Students should call the Student Services as soon as possible on the first day of absence and give an estimate of the duration of the absence.

 Two incidences of tardiness (over 30 minutes) are the equivalent of one absence.